AgoraIO-Community/MoonLight/README.md

 2. GT's App Memory is not the same as Instruments.
 And GT can not output GPU and System CPU.
 By comparison, MoonLight supports.

 3. When GT is integrated in user's app, the app should add too many dependent frameworks and should disable Bitcode support.
 Moreover, GT‘s package size is much bigger than MoonLight.
-MoonLight needs to add only one framework on iOS and does not need to add any framework on macOS.
+MoonLight only needs to add one framework on iOS and does not need to add any framework on macOS.

 ### Perfdog
 Perfdog is a closed source performance test tool from Tencent.
 And it does have many disvantages.

-1. Perfdog cannot sppport macOS.
+1. Perfdog cannot sppport macOS app.

 2. Perfdog is not a automated performance test tool.
-It need user to point UI button to start or stop performance testing.
+It needs user to point UI button to start or stop performance testing.
 Perfdog's advantage is data visualization.

 3. Perfdog is not an open source project.
 And it did have serious bug on iOS14 that the App CPU captured by Perfdog is wrong.
-If use Perfdog to test your app, maybe you will find a new serious bug in the future, because we do not konw Pefdog's source code.
+If use Perfdog to test your app, maybe you will find a new serious bug in the future because we do not konw Pefdog's source code.

 ## Requirements
 - iOS 8.0+